Radøy Municipality: General information

-On 1 January 2020, the neighboring Meland Municipality, Radøy Municipality, and Lindås Municipality were merged into the new Alver Municipality.
+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).
+Also on that same date, Meland Municipality, Radøy Municipality, and Lindås Municipality were merged to form the new Alver Municipality.

 Name

 The municipality is named after the island of Radøy (Rǫð) since the municipality encompassed the island.
 The first element is rǫð which means "row", "ridge", or "line" (here in the sense that it is a "long island" sticking out of the ocean).
 The last element, øy which means "island", was added later as a suffix to the name.

 Coat of arms

 The coat of arms was granted on 14 June 1991 and it was in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Or, two oarlocks in pale sable" (På gul grunn to svarte årekeipar.).
 This means the arms have a field (background) has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The charge is a pair of oarlocks, one above the other.
 Oarlocks are on the gunwale of a boat and they support the oar and give force to the rower's stroke.
 Some of these objects have been found in several places in Radøy and the artifacts date back to the first century BC.
 The arms were designed by Even Jarl Skoglund.
 The municipal flag has the same design as the coat of arms.